Siddharth3863/VineNet_Yamaha/README.md

 - Next we go to the upload tab in the site and select the image we want to upload.
 The output is generated and you are redirected to another page to view the output.
 - To run the model on pretrained weights please download them from the link given below and save it in the folder backend.
 - [Link to Pretrained Model Weights](https://drive.google.com/file/d/1H3tZ0DBRPXLkAjwn7SC1Og059ktZI1Lv/view?usp=drive_link)
+- Save the model weights as 'unet_membrane.hdf5' in the backend directory.

 ## Documentation